 Tag Archives: The Oregon Trail

 The Oregon Trail is all about resource management.
 You start the game with $700, which will have to serve as your non-renewable bankroll for the entire trip.
 From this you must buy your oxen team as well as food, ammunition, clothing, and “miscellaneous supplies” (which basically comes down to medical supplies).
 Play then proceeds through a series of up to 18 turns, each representing two weeks on the trail.
 At the beginning of each you can choose whether to hunt or simply press onward.
 In addition, you pass by a fort every other turn, where you can purchase additional supplies if you like.
 And you have to decide if you want to eat poorly, moderately, or well during that period, balancing your food supplies with the risk of illness that comes from a poor diet and hard work.
 During the body of each turn, you are usually subjected to a randomly chosen event of some kind.
 Most of these are of the unfavorable variety.
-This serious of misfortunes and disasters is what most people remember best about the game:
+This series of misfortunes and disasters is what most people remember best about the game:

 “WAGON BREAKS DOWN — LOSE TIME AND SUPPLIES FIXING IT.”